marcoslazaro-engineer/kyber-noise-esp32/README.md

 ## Features

-- Written in standard C for ESP32-S3 target.
+Written in standard C for ESP32-S3 target.

-- Generates matrix `A` from a random seed.
+Generates Kyber noise polynomials from a random seed using the official Kyber noise sampling routine.

-- Output is printed to UART via `printf()`.
+Output is printed to UART via printf().

-- Can be extended for full Kyber KeyGen / Encapsulation / Decapsulation routines.
+Can be extended for full Kyber KeyGen / Encapsulation / Decapsulation routines.

-- Structured for hardware-level testing (e.g., power analysis, fault injection).
+Structured for hardware-level testing (e.g., power analysis, fault injection).

 ## Building and Flashing